kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

           tenant: logging
     ```

+**NOTE: There is a hands-on example available to try: <https://github.com/kube-logging/logging-operator/tree/master/config/samples/telemetry-controller-routing>**

 ### Improved IPv6 support

 - Fluent Bit couldn't listen on an IPv6 http socket because its HTTP_Listen address was hardcoded.
 Now this is set using the `POD_IP`, so it works in IPv6 environments as well.